desmos-labs/desmos/docs/architecture/ard-002-reports-operations-review.md

 ## Abstract

 Inside Desmos, most of the common types you deal with has two methods: `save` (to create & edit) and `delete`.
-The `report` type can only be created, without the possibility to edit or delete it later.
+The `report` type actually has only the `create` one, and can't be edited or deleted later.
-These methods SHOULD be implemented to improve the handling of `reports` and standardize the way in which structures can be manipulated in Desmos.
+These methods SHOULD be implemented to improve the `reports` management and standardize the way in which structures can be manipulated in Desmos.

 ## Context

-The idea behind Desmos `reports` is to give users a way to express dissent toward a post leaving developers the freedom to implement their own ToS around them.
+The idea behind Desmos `reports` is to give users a way to express dissent toward a post.
+Later, developers will choose how to deal with these reports by implementing their own ToS.
-Since Desmos is a protocol that will serve as a common field for many social-enabled applications, it would have been extremely complicated to build a one-for-all reporting system.
+Since Desmos is a protocol that will serve as a common field for many social-enabled applications, it would have been extremely complicated to build a one-for-all moderation system.
 Different social apps have different scopes, and want to deal with contents in different ways.
-In order to leave everyone free to manage the contents of their social, the creation of the best ToS-agnostic system to reports contents is crucial.
+In order to leave everyone free to manage the contents of their social, the creation of the best ToS-agnostic system to report contents become crucial.

 ## Decision

-In order to build a complete report system, we SHOULD edit the actual one and expand it to match the common operations we're already using in other types like `Profile`.
+To enhance the actual report system evolving it from what we pointed out before, we SHOULD edit the actual one and expand it to match the common operations we're already using in other types like `Profile`.
 The two main operations that will comprise the new reporting system will be:
  * `Save`: to both create and edit a `report`;
  * `Delete`: to delete a previously made `report`.